vacuumlabs/cryptofund-utilities/README.md

 ]
 ```

-inputting such data as a Python structure has several advantages for A&B:
+Putting such data as a Python structure has several advantages for A&B:
 - they can do code-review on (say) Github
 - system keeps it's history because of Git (thank you, Torwalds!)
 - data are validated.
 If Alice types XLN instead of XLM she sees a nice error